finbourne/drive-sdk-csharp/sdk/docs/FilesApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new FilesApi(config);
-            var id = id_example;  // string | Identifier of the file to be retrieved.
+            var id = "id_example";  // string | Identifier of the file to be retrieved.

             try
             {